Skip To Content

 Submission of Entries

 All portfolios are due at Florida Southern College on April 12, 2024.
 Please mail traditional portfolios to Justice Teaching Center for Civic Learning, McKay Archives Building, 111 Lake Hollingsworth Drive, Lakeland, Florida 33801.
-Email digital portfolios to apitts@flsouthern.edu or justiceteaching@flsouthern.edu.
+Email digital portfolios to apitts@flsouthern.edu.
 See attached submission of entries document and roster.

 Portfolios selected to advance to the state showcase oral hearings will be notified shortly after receipt.